-While you can store as many files in Dropbox as you have storage space for, you may not be able to also store all of those files on your computer.
-The number of files you can store on your computer is limited by your computer hard drive space.
-If you’re low on hard drive space on your computer, try using the selective sync or Smart Sync features.
+While you can store as many files in Dropbox as you have storage space for, you may not be able to store all of those files on your computer.
+The number of files you can store on your computer is limited by its hard drive space.
+If you’re low on hard drive space on your computer, try using selective sync or setting your Dropbox files and folders to online-only.

 Number of files and desktop app performance